 The State Council is a great way to meet and network with fellow conservationists, whilst developing your skills in the environment sector.

-State Council meetings are held 3 times per year on Saturdays at various locations across NSW.
+Meetings are held 3 times per year on Saturdays at various locations across NSW.
 These are usually combined with a Sunday activity or inspection guided by local experts.
 Travel and accommodation expenses are reimbursed.

 - Become a branch delegate.
 Contact your local branch committee.

 - Become a committee convenor.
 NPA has specialist groups on landscape conservation, park management and field activities.
 Contact Brian Everingham for further information.

 - Become an Executive member.
 This is an elected position.
 Nominations close at the end of each September.
 Find out more